navgurukul/newton/samvaad-tech/urlfile.md

 1. What is URL?

-2. What is http?
+2. What is HTTP?

-3. What is ftp?
+3. What is FTP?

 4. What is domain name?

 Agar aap ko aur thoda samajhna hai, toh yeh dekhiye